flimflam-austin/hugo-cms-test/content/quick_reads/20201030-jason-gay-moon-quote/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“Scientists believe that the moon has water, and this is a big deal, because if the moon has water, it probably has sparkling water, and if it has sparkling water, it probably has at least a few appetizers and a decent wine list.”_
+      <div><blockquote><em>“Scientists believe that the moon has water, and this
+      is a big deal, because if the moon has water, it probably has sparkling water, and if it has sparkling water, it probably has at least a few appetizers and a decent wine list.”</em></blockquote><p></p></div>
     citation: JASON GAY
     _key: 8d0d95cd459d
   - order: 1
     useCheckmark: true
     body: >-
-      A hilarious read for a serious time.
-We learned of water on the moon the same week a Blue Moon arrives on Halloween (a blue moon or a second full moon in one month arrives once every 2-3 years), a full moon on Halloween (once every 19 years).
-Read Jason Gay's full piece on our source page.
+      <div><p>A hilarious read for a serious time.
+We learned of water on the
+      moon the same week a Blue Moon arrives on Halloween (a blue moon or a second full moon in one month arrives once every 2-3 years), a full moon on Halloween (once every 19 years).
+Read Jason Gay's full piece on our source page.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 551c429ed687